lightly-ai/lightly/docs/source/getting_started/benchmarks.rst

 - Memory consumption is roughly the same for all models.
 - Some models, like MoCo or SwaV, learn quickly in the beginning and then plateau.
 Other models, like SimSiam or NNCLR, take longer to warm up but then catch up when training for 800 epochs.
-This is also clearly seen in the figure below.
+This can also be seen in the figure below.

 .. figure:: images/cifar10_benchmark_knn_accuracy_800_epochs.png